-- (1) A Resolution, or part thereof, will be considered as having been acted on; - (a) once its details have been formally communicated in writing (which includes electronic communications) to either internal or external parties affected by or reliant on the Resolution; or - (b) where a statutory procedure has been commenced. - (2) The CEO may initiate action or cause action to be initiated on any Council Resolution, or part thereof, at any time after the Council Meeting at which it was carried. - (3) If a Resolution can be broken down into parts and some parts of the Resolution have not been acted on, then any proposed change to the remaining parts is to be treated as an amendment of the Resolution unless the substance of the proposed change is to reverse the Resolution when considered as a whole.
+(a) once its details have been formally communicated in writing (which includes electronic communications) to either internal or external parties affected by or

+(b) where a statutory procedure has been commenced.

+- (2) The CEO may initiate action or cause action to be initiated on any Council Resolution, or part thereof, at any time after the Council Meeting at which it was carried unless it is the subject of a notice of rescission, providing that deferring implementation of the resolution would not have the effect of depriving the resolution of efficacy. - (3) If a Resolution can be broken down into parts and some parts of the Resolution have not been acted on, then any proposed change to the remaining parts is to be treated as an amendment of the Resolution unless the substance of the proposed change is to reverse the Resolution when considered as a whole.